-Oil rig disasters, such as the Deepwater Horizon incident gain heavy media attention, but helicopter transportation is actually a much more common cause of deaths and injuries aboard oil rigs.
+Oil rig disasters like the Deepwater Horizon incident gain heavy media attention, but helicopter transportation is actually a much more common cause of deaths and injuries aboard oil rigs.
 According to the CDC, from 2003 to 2010, transportation accidents accounted for 51% of oil rig fatalities, with 75% of those occurring aboard helicopters.
 In this 7-year period, 49 workers were killed in offshore helicopter accidents.

-In fact, the risk of being involved in a helicopter accident is so serious that many major oil companies require accident survival training for workers and visitors headed to their offshore platforms.
+The risk of being involved in a helicopter accident is so high that many major oil companies require accident survival training for workers and visitors headed to offshore platforms.

 Offshore Helicopter Transportation in the Gulf of Mexico

 With more than 4,000 oil rigs operating in the Gulf of Mexico, helicopters serve an important role in transporting workers, supplies, and other essential needs to offshore rigs.
 As a faster means of transportation than sea vessels, they are an invaluable aid to the workers and crew who spend months at a time at sea.
 However, they are also extremely prone to accidents.

 Some of the leading causes for helicopter crashes include:

 - Dangerous weather conditions

 - Pilot error or negligence

 Varying weather conditions in the Gulf of Mexico can make flying dangerous.
 Although the majority of accidents are attributed to pilot error, many of them also list adverse weather conditions as a contributing factor.
 Rain and gusty winds dramatically increase the risk of crashing, especially when attempting to land on the destination platform.
 When weather is harsh, it is even more important for crew members and pilots to exercise caution.
 In recent years, fatal accidents connected to weather conditions have greatly dropped thanks to new technology.